-- Timestamp: the exact date & time when the message has been sent - Account: to who the message has been sent to - Platform: which mobile platform - Variant: this could be either: - o ZRTP: this is the Professional Edition - o SDES: this is the Enterprise Edition - Sent: if the message results to be effectively sent or if there were issues in sending it - Sent by: the User who sent the Install Message. - Virtual phone number: the number of the mobile device where the text has been sent to figure 8. details of one install message
+- Timestamp: the exact date & time when the message has been sent - Account: to who the message has been sent to - Platform: which mobile platform - Variant: this could be either: - o ZRTP: this is the Professional Edition - o SDES: this is the Enterprise Edition - Sent: if the message results to be effectively sent or if there were issues in sending it - Sent by: the User who sent the Install Message. - Recipient: the number of mobile device or the email address to whom message has been sent to - .
+Message Type: this could be either: - EMAIL: Installation message was sent by email (user's mailbox must be set up) - SMS: Installation message was sent by Text Message (SMS) using user's virtual phone number figure 12. details of one install message